-This bill prohibits "natural asset companies" from entering into agreements regarding Utah land or its natural resources.
+This bill prohibits natural asset companies from entering into any agreement concerning land or natural assets within the State of Utah.

 John Curtis